What Is an Objective Summary? Definition, Examples & Tips

 - Conciseness without sacrificing clarity: An objective summary typically represents 5-10% of the original content's length while maintaining all essential information.
 This requires careful selection of the most important points and elimination of redundant or tangential details; it can often be done in brief bullet points.

-- Logical organization: Information should be presented in a clear, structured manner that follows the flow of the original discussion or groups related topics and key takeaways together for better understanding.
+- Logical organization: When writing objective summaries, information should be presented in a clear, structured manner that follows the flow of the original discussion or groups related topics and key takeaways together for better understanding.

 Let’s look at the step-by-step for this particular scenario: